 The Scheme's investment strategy is reviewed every year, with an in-depth review taking place triennially on the overall investment strategy for all liabilities.
 The default strategy arrangement for the DC section is to invest 100% in the Managed Fund with Aviva (formerly Friends Provident Pensions Limited and ex London and Manchester Pensions Limited).
-The fund is in Pooled Investment Vehicles structured as a unit-linked insurance contract in the multi asset sector.
+The fund is in a pooled investment vehicle structured, as a unit-linked insurance contract in the multi asset sector.
+The DC section does not qualify for auto-enrolment.